DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 ## Confirmation Bias
 - the tendency to search out evidence consistent with one’s prior beliefs and to ignore conflicting data.

-1. Overinvestment
-2. Higher Sensitivity of Investment to Cashflows
-3. More Active in M&A
-4. Too Quick to Start New Businesses

 ### Self-control bias
 People to fail to act in pursuit of their long-term, overarching goals because of a lack of self-discipline.